Looking back at the Seahawks’ 2013 Super Bowl season: Week 6 vs. Titans

-With the 2013 Seahawks off their first loss of the season the week before at Indianapolis, the NFL world undoubtedly wondered how a team with high expectations would respond when they hosted the Tennessee Titans in Week Six.
+With the 2013 Seahawks off their first loss of the season the week before at Indianapolis, the NFL world undoubtedly wondered how a team with high expectations would respond when they hosted the Tennessee Titans in Week 6.

 And for a while, the answer was a little uncertain.

-The Seahawks punted after each of their first three possessions and fell behind 10-7 at halftime thanks in large part to one of the more bizarre plays of that or any season.
+The Seahawks punted after each of their first three possessions and fell behind 10-7 at halftime thanks in large part to one of the more bizarre plays of that, or any, season.

-But the Seahawks shook off their slow start to score on three straight possessions while the defense didn’t allow an offensive touchdown.
+The Seahawks shook off their slow start to score on three straight possessions while the defense didn’t allow an offensive touchdown.

 Week Six: Seahawks 20, Tennessee Titans 13